RogerSelwyn/O365-HomeAssistant/README.md

 * **Application {x} is not configured as a multi-tenant application.**
   * In your azure app go to Manifest, find the key "signInAudience", change its value to "AzureADandPersonalMicrosoftAccount"
 * **Platform error sensor.office365calendar - No module named '{x}'**
-  * This is a known home assistant issue, all that's needed to fix this should be another restart of your home assistant server.
+  * This is a known Home Assistant issue, all that's needed to fix this should be another restart of your Home Assistant server.
 If this does not work, please try installing the component in this order:

       1. Install the component.